evrenucar/proto_website/README.md

 # proto_website
-This is the repo for my personal website prototype.
+This is the repo for my personal website.